warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 Date: 2014-03-25 18:05
 Title: The new Sync protocol

 (This wraps up a two-part series on recent changes in Firefox Sync, based on [my presentation](http://people.mozilla.org/~bwarner/warner-rwc2014/#/) at [RealWorldCrypto 2014](http://realworldcrypto.wordpress.com/).
-Part 1 was about problems we observed in the old system.
-Part 2 is about the system which replaces it.)
+Part 1 was about problems we observed in the old Sync system.
+Part 2 is about the protocol which replaced it.)

 [Last time](../../blog/49-pairing-problems) I described the user difficulties we observed with the pairing-based Sync we shipped in Firefox 4.0.
 In late April, we released Firefox 29, with a new password-based Sync setup process.
-In this post, I want to describe a little bit about the protocol we use in the new system, and the security properties you can expect to get out of it.
+In this post, I want to describe the protocol we use in the new system, and their security properties.

 (For the cryptographic details, you can jump directly to the full [technical definition](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol) of the protocol, which we've nicknamed "onepw", since there is now just "one password" to protect both account access and your encrypted data)

 ## New Requirements

 To recap the last post, the biggest frustration we saw with the old Sync setup process was that it didn't "work like other systems": users *thought* that their email and password would be sufficient to get their data back, but in fact it required access to a device that was already attached to your account.
 This made it unsuitable for people with a single device, and made it mostly impossible to recover from the all-too-common case of losing your only browser.

-So the biggest new requirement for Sync was to make your data recoverable with just email+password.

-We've retained the requirement that Sync data is end-to-end encrypted, using a key that is only available to you and your personal devices.
+It also confused people who thought email+password was the way to set up a new browser.

-And finally, we're rolling out a new system called Firefox Accounts, aka "FxA", which will be used to manage access to Mozilla's new server-based features like the application marketplace and FirefoxOS-specific services.
-The third requirement was to make Sync work well with the new Accounts.
+At about the same time, we were also building a new system called Firefox Accounts, aka "FxA", which will be used to manage access to Mozilla's new server-based features like the application marketplace and FirefoxOS-specific services.

+So our design constraints for the new Sync setup process were:

+* must work well with Firefox Accounts
+* must sign in with traditional email and password: no pre-connected device necessary
+* all Sync data must be end-to-end encrypted, just like before, using a key that is only available to you and your personal devices.

 ## Enter Firefox Accounts: Login + Keys

-So we designed Firefox Accounts to both support the needs of basic login-only applications, *and* provide the secret keys necessary to safely encrypt your Sync data, while using traditional credentials (email+password) instead of pairing.
+To meet these constraints, we designed Firefox Accounts to both support the needs of basic login-only applications, *and* provide the secret keys necessary to safely encrypt your Sync data, while using traditional credentials (email+password) instead of pairing.

 The login portion uses BrowserID-like certificates, with a "principal" of your GUID-based FxA account identifier.
 These are used to create a "[Backed Identity Assertion](https://github.com/mozilla/id-specs/blob/prod/browserid/index.md#backed-identity-assertion)", which can be presented (as a bearer token) to a server to prove control over the account.
 The Sync servers require one of these assertions before granting read/write access to the encrypted data they manages.